Bestzivvv/event-camera-colour-reconstruction/README.md

 Sensor Spectral Response
 ```

-This suggests that colour-related information can be present in the event response even when the sensor itself is monochrome.
+This indicates that colour-related information can be present in the event response even when the sensor itself is monochrome.

 ---

-## 4. Event Count Is Not Equivalent to RGB Intensity
+## 5. Event Count Is Not Equivalent to RGB Intensity

 An event camera measures changes in logarithmic brightness rather than absolute optical intensity.